Undergraduate degree course in Computer Science MSci I101:

-International Baccalaureate Diploma: 7,6,6 at Higher Level, including 7 in Mathematics or Computing with a minimum of 32 points overall.
+International Baccalaureate Diploma: 7,6,6 at Higher Level, including 7 in Mathematics or Computing/Computer Science with a minimum of 32 points overall.
 We require 5 at Standard Level English and will consider 5 at Standard Level Mathematics, if not offered at Higher Level.

 Standard English language requirements apply.
 Learn more about international entry requirements.

 Depending on your chosen course of study, you may also be interested in one of our foundation pathways, which offer specially structured programmes for international students whose qualifications are not accepted for direct entry to UK universities.
 Further details can be found on Birmingham International Academy web pages.

 Key Information Set (KIS)